 On campus, during your campus visit.

 You can request an interview when you schedule your visit with the Admissions Office.
-Although we can arrange interviews to occur through mid-January, high school seniors need to contact our office by mid-December to help us better ensure we can accommodate your request for a wintertime interview.
 High school juniors can start interviewing during our spring academic term.
+Although we can arrange interviews to occur through mid-January of your senior year, high school students need to contact our office by mid-December to help us better ensure we can accommodate your request for a wintertime interview.

 In your area, with a Carleton alum.

 Our Alumni Admissions Reps are eager to interview prospective students.
-You can request an interview and our Admissions Office will contact you with further information to arrange your interview at a time mutually convenient to you and an AAR.
-High school students can interview with an AAR from springtime of your junior year through January 15.
-Given our AARs' schedules, we request that you contact our office by mid-December to arrange your interview, even if you plan for it to occur in January.
+You can request an interview in your area and our Admissions Office will contact you with further information to arrange your interview at a time mutually convenient to you and an AAR.
+High school students can interview with an AAR from springtime of your junior year through January 15 of your senior year.
+Transfer students can interview through mid-February.